 The U.S. has not invested the same resources in preventing disease as it has in treating disease after onset.
 Ninety-five percent of our health care dollars are spent on treatment strategies, and less than 5 percent are spent on prevention.
-The latest data indicate that one in four adults in the U.S. have at least two chronic conditions and that most of these patients do not receive the preventative recommendations to avoid disease.
+The latest data indicate that six in ten adults in the U.S. have at least one chronic disease and four in ten have two or more chronic conditions.
+10 Most of these patients do not receive the preventative recommendations to avoid disease.

-A report by the OECD found that while the U.S. far outspent every other country in health care cost per capita, it also easily had the highest rates of obesity of all 34 OECD countries.
-As a nation, we are seeing the consequences of these numbers unfold.
+A report by the OECD found that while the U.S. far outspent every other country in health care cost per capita, it also easily had the highest rates of obesity of all 45 OECD countries.
+11 As a nation, we are seeing the consequences of these numbers unfold.
 Incidence of diabetes climbed dramatically in parallel step with the increased incidence of obesity.
-Today, nearly half of the people in the U.S. have diabetes or prediabetes.
-Diabetes is the third most expensive chronic disease to treat, preceded only by heart disease and hypertension, respectively.
+12 Today, nearly half of the people in the U.S. have diabetes or prediabetes.
+13 Diabetes is the third most expensive chronic disease to treat, preceded only by heart disease and hypertension, respectively.
 All three of these chronic conditions are linked with obesity.
 Additional information on the obesity epidemic and its detrimental health consequences is given in Chapter 5.

-1.3 Leading Health Problems in the U.S.
+1.3 Leading Health Problems in the United States

-The leading causes of death in the U.S. today are largely related to lifestyle and personal choices (Figure 1.6).
-The U.S. Centers for Disease Control and Prevention have found that 7 of 10 Americans die of preventable chronic diseases.
-Specifically, about 52 percent of all deaths in the U.S. are caused by cardiovascular disease (30.4 percent) and cancer (21.3 percent).
-A majority of these deaths could be prevented through a healthy lifestyle program.
-The third and fourth leading causes of death across all age groups, respectively, are chronic lower respiratory disease and accidents (from the age of 1 to 44, accidents are the leading cause of death, with automobile accidents being the leading cause of death in the 5 to 24 age group).
+The leading causes of death in the United States today are largely related to lifestyle and personal choices (Figure 1.6).
+The U.S. Centers for Disease Control and Prevention (CDC) have found that 7 of 10 Americans die of preventable chronic diseases.
+Based on 2018 statistics, the latest official numbers released by the CDC, more than 50 percent of all deaths in the U.S. are caused by cardiovascular disease and cancer (see Figure 1.2).
+The third and fourth leading causes are accidents and chronic lower respiratory disease.
+From the age of 1 to 44, accidents are the leading cause of death, with automobile accidents being the leading cause of death in the 5 to 24 age group.
+14